 Snorkeling and diving in Culebrita is something you must do in Puerto Rico!
 Culebrita is an island that belongs to Culebra and it offers snorkeling and scuba diving fans the best beaches for swimming side by side with sea turtles and enjoying the colorful aquatic life on the east coast.
 It’s definitely one of the most beautiful places to visit in Puerto Rico!

 📍 Did you know Puerto Rico is an archipelago with more than 100 islands, cays, and islets?
-Some of them you can visit through a boat tour like Cayo Santiago (Monkey Island), Cayo Aurora, Gilligan’s Island, Palomino, Caja de Muerto, and Icacos.
+You can visit some of the best islands in Puerto Rico through a boat tour like Cayo Santiago (Monkey Island), Cayo Aurora, Gilligan’s Island, Palomino, Caja de Muerto, and Icacos.